WhatAScriptKiddieDoes/rust-tools/README.md

-# RustTools
+# rust-tools
-A collection of simple offensive tools written in Rust
+A bunch of simple tools written to learn rust.